 One of the key benefits of redundancy is the prevention of data loss.
 By having multiple copies of data stored in different locations, you ensure that even if one copy is compromised or destroyed, others remain intact.
 This is particularly important in the face of increasing cyber threats, where data breaches and ransomware attacks are becoming more common.

 Moreover, redundancy is not just about having multiple copies, but also about ensuring these copies are updated regularly.
-This ensures that even in the event of a system failure, the most recent data can be recovered, minimizing the impact on business operations.
+This ensures that even in the event of a system failure, the most recent critical data can be recovered, minimizing the impact on business operations.

 Ensuring system availability